 Enter La Visage du Grand Masturbateur, or ‘The Face of the Great Masturbator.’
 Backed by a low, blank horizon and soft gradient into a dark blue sky, the canvas is dominated by a single drooping, fleshy form.
 Its gigantic nose gently touches the ground casting a dark shadow, a huge closed eye with long delicate lashes below an arching eyebrow and a thin cap of perfectly parted fine blond hair.
 Beyond the gargantuan features the flesh twists into a grab-bag of surrealist iconography.
 Balanced stones, a pit full of seashells, a grasshopper, ants, a fish hook lancing the skin, a gold lion’s head with a pink, phallic tongue, and most arresting—a woman’s head and shoulders craning toward the aluminum-clad genitals of a standing male figure.

 Dalí had a lot of phobias, and he put all of them into his work.
 Dalí’s diverse fears started young.
 He suffered from ereuthophobia, a fear of blushing.
 His acrididophobia, fear of grasshoppers, was so strong that neighbor kids tormented the young boy by throwing grasshoppers at him.
-Delusional parasitosis, the feeling of non-existent insects infesting the skin, would appear in Dalí’s artworks throughout his life as swarms of ants.
+Delusional parasitosis, the feeling of non-existent insects infesting the skin, appeared in Dalí’s artworks throughout his life as swarms of ants.

 The magic of surrealist artworks is that amongst the dense symbolism these dreamlike scenes are often populated by real-world objects and people.
 They may be distorted or juxtaposed, but they're recognizable.
 In The Great Masturbator, the central figure is the woman.
-Though she’s emerging from a hideous skin-mountain, her shoulders, neck, and face are rendered with incredible care.
+Though she’s emerging from a hideous skin-mountain, her shoulders, neck, and face are rendered with sensitivity and care.
 She’s beautiful, her delicate features traced with blue veins.

-And of course, she was a real person.
+And she was a real person.
 In August 1929, Dalí was visited by the surrealist poet Paul Éluard and his wife Gala.
 Gala was a hugely influential muse among the male surrealists, whose sexual liberation led to a years-long ménage à trois with her husband and German surrealist Max Ernst, a string of notable lovers, and the ire of André Breton, who claimed she destroyed every artist she touched.

 It’s theorized that Dali, whose fascination with sex was matched only by his revultion for it, was a virgin when he met Gala that summer in the seaside town of Cadaqués.
 Dalí was twenty-five, a known weirdo in the already eccentric world of the avant-garde for his maniacal laugh and grotesque humor.
 Gala was ten years his senior, wife to one of Paris’s greatest poets, yet she dived into an affair with the young artist that clearly rocked his world like an atomic bomb.